 \section{Conclusion}

-Artificial intelligence and blockchain technologies are expected to play an essential role in the ever-expanding metaverse.
+Artificial intelligence and blockchain technologies are expected to play essential roles in the ever-expanding metaverse.
 For example, metaverse uses artificial intelligence and blockchain to create a digital virtual world where anyone can safely and freely engage in social and economic activities that transcend the limits of the real world.
 Exploiting metaverse, the application of these latest AI and blockchain technologies will be accelerated as well.

-By surveying the most related works across metaverse components, digital currencies, AI technologies and applications in virtual world, and blockchain-empowered technologies, we wish to offer a thoughtful review to the experts from both the academia and industries.
-We also envisioned critical challenges and open issues on constructing the fundamental elements of metaverse with the fusion of AI and blockchain.
-Further exploitation and interdisciplinary research on metaverse entail the collaboration from both academia and industries to strive for an open, fair and rational future metaverse. \normalem
+By surveying the most related works across metaverse components, digital currencies, AI technologies and applications in the virtual world, and blockchain-empowered technologies, we wish to offer a thoughtful review to the experts from both academia and industries.
+We also envisioned critical challenges and open issues in constructing the fundamental elements of metaverse with the fusion of AI and blockchain.
+Further exploitation and interdisciplinary research on the metaverse entail {collaboration} from both academia and industries to strive for an open, fair and rational future metaverse. \normalem